iredmail/docs/en_US/iredmail-easy/iredmail-easy.release.notes.md

       moving message to another folder).

 * iRedAPD:
-    - Update to version 2.6, with SRS (Sender Rewriting Scheme) support.
+    - Update to version 2.7, with SRS (Sender Rewriting Scheme) support.

         Note: SRS is disabled by default, you can enable it in mail server profile page with the iRedMail Easy web UI.

     - Switch logging to syslog (and logrotate).

+* iRedAdmin:
+    - Update to 0.9.6.

 * BIND (local cache-only DNS server):
     - Set syslog facility to 'local5'.